esselfe/codybot/README.md

 You can now run codybot more safely by using a small or full docker container.

-Currently the "small" image is 245MB download, 785MB installed and the 'full" image is 2.16GB download, 7GB installed that's the downpart.
+Currently the "small" image is 547MB download, 1.6GB installed and the "full" image is 1.96GB download, 5.26GB installed.
 Install docker, make sure the services are started (containerd+docker), and run those commands to fetch and start the image:
 (replace "small" with "full" if you want to)

     docker pull esselfe/lunar-codybot:small
     docker run -it esselfe/lunar-codybot:small bash

+or

+    docker pull esselfe/debian-codybot:small
+    docker run -it esselfe/debian-codybot:small bash

 Once in the container, run: